nf-core/viralmetagenome/docs/customisation/databases.md

 ### Host read removal

-Viralgenie uses Kraken2 to remove contaminated reads.
+Viralmetagenome uses Kraken2 to remove contaminated reads.

 !!! info
     The reason why we use Kraken2 for host removal over regular read mappers is nicely explained in the following papers: